CGCL-codes/XGCN_library/docs/source/user_guide/usage_examples/data_process_examples/example_facebook.rst

     # csr.to_compact(g.indptr, g.indices)...

-Now we have all the positive edges: ``pos_edges``, let's divide them for validation set and test set, and we use the "multi-pos-whole-graph" evaluation method:
+Now we have all the positive edges: ``pos_edges``, let's divide them for validation set and test set, and we'll use the "whole-graph-multi-pos" evaluation method:

 .. code:: python